saltynexus/saltynexus.github.io/_pages/about.md

 In the opening lines of [chapter 51, section 4](https://www.feynmanlectures.caltech.edu/), Professor Richard Feynman starts his lecture on surface waves: “Now, the next waves of interest, that are easily seen by everyone and which are usually used as an example of waves in elementary courses, are water waves.
 As we shall soon see, they are the worst possible example, because they are in no respects like sound and light; they have all the complications that waves can have.”
 Formally educated as a coastal engineer with a passion for water waves, I find this quote humbling.
 I still find the subject challenging today despite all I've learned.
 I also believe Einstein said it best with: "If you can't explain it simply, you don't understand it well enough."
 I don't know if this was meant to be paradoxical, but there is certainly a level of truth to it.
 In creating this website, I'll strive for simplicity, in the hope that not only my readers will improve their understanding of challenging subjects, but I will too.

-I hope you enjoy my website and find some of the material instructive!
+I hope you enjoy exploring my website and find the material instructive.
+If you’d like to get in touch, the best way to reach me is via email.
+Please use a clear and informative subject line and ensure your email address is valid, otherwise your message may be filtered as spam.

 > ##### Warning